CareConnectAJCE/CareConnect/README.md

 6. Initialise the env file:
     - Run ```cp dotenv .env```
     - Copy the credentials from the Auth0 application and fill it in the placeholders
+7. Checkout the ```localdev``` branch (```additional-features``` for testing out the eye disease).
-7. Create migrations using the command `python manage.py makemigrations`
+8. Create migrations using the command `python manage.py makemigrations`
-8. Migrate all the migrations to the model using the command `python manage.py migrate`
+9. Migrate all the migrations to the model using the command `python manage.py migrate`
-9. Start the Django development server using the command `python manage.py runserver`.
+10. Start the Django development server using the command `python manage.py runserver`.
-19. Access the application at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+11. Access the application at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ### Returning users:

 1. Activate the venv
+2. Change the branch
-2. Make migrations
+3. Make migrations
-3. Migrate the changes
+4. Migrate the changes
-4. Run the server
+5. Run the server

 ### Exit the app: